How to Help a Loved One with Hearing Loss

 Most people who are experiencing hearing loss wait 5-7 years before they actually seek help.
 For family members, this waiting period can leave you exhausted, frustrated, and even angry.
 You may get tired of having to talk louder and repeat what you say.
 You may feel as though your loved one is isolating him/her self, which may cause you to miss out on fun social opportunities.
 In your mind, the problem is obvious, so why aren’t they getting help?

-While these feelings are very common, you have to understand what it’s like from their point of view.
-Those who have hearing loss may not necessarily realize it because they literally cannot hear what they are missing.
-It’s easy for you, as someone with normal hearing, to see what all the person is missing.
-However, to them, they aren’t missing anything because they aren’t aware that they are missing anything.
+Give Some Understanding: While these feelings are very common, you have to understand what it’s like from their point of view.
+Those who have hearing loss may not necessarily realize it because they often “cannot hear what they cannot hear”; they may not recognize what they are missing.
+It’s easy for you, as someone with normal hearing, to see what all the person is missing but to them they aren’t as aware of the degree of problem because don’t have your awareness.

 In dealing with those who having hearing loss, it is important to always express compassion and love.
 Hearing loss can be embarrassing for those experiencing it.
 As previously discussed, many times people aren’t ready to accept it, and you must respect that.
 Don’t just explode one day and have a full-blown conversation all at once about how they need to get help.
 The conversation might require small steps over months or even years.